"Tankie losers": Ethan Klein puts HasanAbi on blast for supposedly defending North Korea

 The term "tankie" is an informal label that is often used — sometimes offensively — to describe individuals — typically Marxist-Leninists or socialists — who support or defend seemingly authoritarian communist regimes.

-In the past, HasanAbi openly claimed socialism as part of his political compass, an act he said was one of his "biggest failures" in his online career.
+In the past, HasanAbi openly claimed socialism as part of his political compass, which he said was one of his "biggest failures" in his online career.

 What did HasanAbi say about North Korea?